ffund/ml-notebooks/notebooks/2-advertising-hw.md

 ::: {.cell .markdown}

-### 3. Explore the residuals for the single linear regression models
+### 2. Explore the residuals for the single linear regression models

 We know that computing MSE or R2 is not sufficient to diagnose a problem with a linear regression.

 Create some additional plots as described below to help you identify any problems with the regression.
 Use training data for all of the items below.

-For each of the three regression models,
+For each of the three regression models, you will compute the residuals ($y - \hat{y}$).
+Then, you'll create three plots - each with three subplots, one for each regression model - as follows:

-* Plot predicted sales ($\hat{y}$) on the vertical axis, and actual sales ($y$) on the horizontal axis.
-Make sure both axes use the same scale.
-Comment on your observations.
+**Plot 1**: Create a scatter plot of predicted sales ($\hat{y}$) on the vertical axis, and actual sales ($y$) on the horizontal axis.
+Make sure both axes use the same scale (the range of the vertical axis should be the same as the range of the vertical axis) *and* that all three subplots use the same scale.
+Label each axes, and each plot.
 What would you expect this plot to look like for a model that explains the data well?

-* Compute the residuals ($y - \hat{y}$).
-Note that some of these will be negative, and some will be positive.
-What is the mean residual for each of the regression models?
-What _should_ be the mean residual for a fitted linear regression model?
-Explain your answer.
-* Plot the residuals ($y - \hat{y}$) on the vertical axis, and actual sales ($y$) on the horizontal axis.
+**Plot 2**: Create a scatter plot with the residuals ($y - \hat{y}$) on the vertical axis, and actual sales ($y$) on the horizontal axis.
 Use the same scale for all three subplots.
 Comment on your observations.
 Is there a pattern in the residuals (and if so, what might it indicate), or do they appear to have no pattern with respect to actual sales?

-* For each of the three regression models AND each of the three features, plot the residuals ($y - \hat{y}$) on the vertical axis, and the feature ($x$) on the horizontal axis.
-This plot will include nine subplots in total.
+**Plot 3**: For each of the three regression models AND each of the three features, create a scatter plot with the residuals ($y - \hat{y}$) on the vertical axis, and the feature ($x$) on the horizontal axis.
+This plot will include nine subplots in total, for every combination of regression model and feature.
 Make sure to clearly label each axis, and also label each subplot with a title that indicates which regression model it uses.
 Is there a pattern in the residuals (and if so, what might it indicate), or do they appear to have no pattern with respect to each of the three features?

  **The code in this section is not provided for you**.
-You will need to write code, in addition to the text cells in which you write your comments, observations, and answers to the questions.
+You will need to write code, as well as comments, observations, and answers to the questions.

+ ---

+Note that in general, to earn full credit, plots must:

+* Be readable (especially text size).
+* Have a label on each axis.
+* Have an appropriate range for each axis.
+When there are multiple subplots, if the goal is to compare similar things in different subplots, in most cases it is appropriate for them all to use the same range.
+* If there are multiple subplots, or multiple data series in the same plot, it must be made clear which is which.

 :::

 ::: {.cell .markdown}

-### 4. Try a multiple linear regression
+### 3. Try a multiple linear regression

 Next, fit a multiple linear regression to predict product sales, using all three features to train a single model: TV ad budget, radio ad budget, and newspaper ad budget.

 Print the intercept and coefficients, and compute the MSE and R2 on the training data, and MSE and R2 on the test data.
 Comment on the results.
 Make sure to explain any differences between the coefficients of the multiple regression model, and the coefficients of the three simple linear regression models.
 If they are different, why?

 **The code in the first part of this section is provided for you**.
-However, you should add text cells in which you write your comments, observations, and answers to the questions.
+However, you will need to add comments, observations, and answers to the questions.

 Also repeat the analysis of part (3) for this regression model.
 Use training data for all of these items:

-* Plot predicted sales ($\hat{y}$) on the vertical axis, and actual sales ($y$) on the horizontal axis.
-Make sure both axes use the same scale.
+**Plot 1**: Create a scatter plot of predicted sales ($\hat{y}$) on the vertical axis, and actual sales ($y$) on the horizontal axis.
+Make sure both axes use the same scale (the range of the vertical axis should be the same as the range of the vertical axis).
+Label each axes.
+Does this model explain the data more effectively than the simple linear regressions from the previous section?

+**Plot 2**: Create a scatter plot with the residuals ($y - \hat{y}$) on the vertical axis, and actual sales ($y$) on the horizontal axis.
 Comment on your observations.
-What would you expect this plot to look like for a model that explains the data well?
-* Compute the residuals ($y - \hat{y}$).
-What is the mean of the residuals?
-What _should_ be the mean of the residuals for a fitted linear regression model?
-Explain your answer.
-* Plot the residuals ($y - \hat{y}$) on the vertical axis, and actual sales ($y$) on the horizontal axis.
-Comment on your observations.
 Is there a pattern in the residuals (and if so, what might it indicate), or do they appear to have no pattern with respect to actual sales?

-* For each of the three features, plot the residuals ($y - \hat{y}$) on the vertical axis, and the feature ($x$) on the horizontal axis.
+**Plot 3**: For each of the three features, plot the residuals ($y - \hat{y}$) on the vertical axis, and the feature ($x$) on the horizontal axis.
 Make sure to clearly label each axis.
 Is there a pattern in the residuals (and if so, what might it indicate), or do they appear to have no pattern with respect to each of the three features?

- **The code in the last part of this section is not provided for you**.
-You will need to write code, in addition to the text cells in which you write your comments, observations, and answers to the questions.
+ ---

+Note that in general, to earn full credit, plots must:

+* Be readable (especially text size).
+* Have a label on each axis.
+* Have an appropriate range for each axis.
+When there are multiple subplots, if the goal is to compare similar things in different subplots, in most cases it is appropriate for them all to use the same range.
+* If there are multiple subplots, or multiple data series in the same plot, it must be made clear which is which.

 :::